ADDICTION TREATMENT MODALITIES

 But expressing thoughts and feelings verbally isn't the only way to do it.
 For example:

 - Through art, individuals in recovery can express themselves through painting, drawing, pottery and crafts – no talking required.
 A type of expressive group therapy, art encourages individuals to convey emotions and experiences they may have difficulty expressing in conversation.
 Research also suggests art can help foster self-awareness, improve self-control and self-esteem, and develop social skills.
 In addition to giving patients an alternative way to share their feelings, art can promote relaxation, and instill a sense of pride and happiness in creating something beautiful and personally meaningful.

 - Gardening is a meaningful activity that can be very beneficial.
 By combining physical activity, enjoying time in nature and patiently coaxing seeds to grow, gardening reconnects people to the earth, promotes relaxation and offers a sense of accomplishment when their efforts bear fruit.
 Our chefs use the fresh vegetables and herbs such as basil, spearmint and thyme that are grown in our on-site gardens in preparing meals for residents.

-- Through cooking, patients at Bluff learn to prepare healthy, nutritious and dopamine-replenishing foods that are so important to recovery.
+- Through gardening, patients at Bluff are exposed to healthy, nutritious and dopamine-replenishing ingredients and foods that are so important to recovery.
 Many people who are addicted to alcohol and drugs develop vitamin and mineral deficiencies due to poor eating habits, making them more susceptible to infections and other illnesses.
 In recovery, restoring nutrition helps rebuild muscles, heal the brain and boost the immune system.